vaginessa/FastHub--LIBRE/README.md

 - _**Much more...**_
   - _FastHub is actively developed.
 More features will come!_

-~~> **FastHub** contain Ads, which are disabled by default.
-You could enable them if you'd like to support the development.~~ Ads are no longer available until further notice

 # Specs / Open-source libraries:

 - Minimum **SDK 21**, _but AppCompat is used all the way ;-)_